 The struggle to get these rowdy young boys into a church or Sunday school class is understandably difficult.
 Having grown up with almost no adult supervision, the thought of sitting still and listening to stories is more or less a dream.
 “We tried that,” says Wanchai, “But it didn’t work.
 After a while, the boys just didn’t want to come at all to the church.”

 That’s when they changed their strategy.
-In 2013, the church started a soccer ministry to the at-risk children.
+In 2013, the church started a soccer ministry to the vulnerable children.
 All the children in the slum were invited to join a team of children from the church and learn to play soccer.
 The opportunity to be coached by a real soccer coach, a volunteering member of the church, was also a big draw.

 The program grew quickly but so did the costs.
 There were needs for uniforms, shoes, sports equipment and renting the field.